Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Abstract

 \section{Abstract}

-Relational Quantum Mechanics poses as an interpretation of the quantum theory [see \cite{Rovelli.21}, to appear in the \textit{Oxford Handbook of the History of Interpretation of Quantum Physics}].
-But it is not an interpretation - it is a different theory.
-Principle departures from standard quantum theory are that (i) measurement outcomes arise from interactions which entangle a system $S$ and an observer $A$ (a unitary process called a ``premeasurement’’ in standard quantum mechanics), and that (ii) such an outcome is a “fact” relative to the observer $A$, but it is not a fact relative to another observer $B$ who has not interacted with $S$ or $A$ during the foregoing measurement process.
+Relational Quantum Mechanics (RQM) claims to be an interpretation of quantum theory [see \cite{Rovelli.21}, which appears in the \textit{Oxford Handbook of the History of Interpretation of Quantum Physics}].
+However, there are significant departures from quantum theory: (i) in RQM measurement outcomes arise from interactions which entangle a system $S$ and an observer $A$ without decoherence, and (ii) such an outcome is a “fact” relative to the observer $A$, but it is not a fact relative to another observer $B$ who has not interacted with $S$ or $A$ during the foregoing measurement process.
 For $B$ the system $S \otimes A$ remains entangled.
-We derive a GHZ-like contradiction showing that relative facts satisfying these conditions are inconsistent with standard quantum theory.
+We derive a GHZ-like contradiction showing that relative facts described by these statements are incompatible with quantum theory.
+Hence Relational Quantum Mechanics should not be considered an interpretation of quantum theory, according to a criterion for interpretations that we have introduced.
+The criterion states that whenever an interpretation introduces a notion of outcomes, these outcomes, whatever they are, must follow the probability distribution specified by the Born rule.